Hyle-org/devhub-hyle/docs/concepts/transaction.md

 - A **contract name** (string).
 - **Proof data** (binary), containing:
   - A zero-knowledge proof.
-  - The smart contract output.
+  - The app output.

-For Risc0 and SP1, the proof data's smart contract output follows `HyleOutput` as defined in the [smart contract ABI](./smart-contracts.md).
+For Risc0 and SP1, the proof data's app output follows `HyleOutput` as defined in the [smart contract ABI](./smart-contracts.md).

 ## Example: token transfer